Lyme Carditis Heart Block Progression Can Occur Within Hours

 Lyme carditis often resolves with antibiotics alone, without the need for permanent cardiac intervention.

-This case highlights the reversible nature of Lyme carditis.
 The conduction abnormality reflected active infection and inflammation rather than permanent structural heart disease.

-Understanding Progressive Heart Block
+Understanding Progressive AV Block

 Atrioventricular (AV) block can occur in several degrees of severity: